Best things to do in Bundaberg

 5 Bundaberg Ginger Beer Factory Tour

-For the non-rum drinkers and the kids, there’s an alternative factory tour option for you at the Bundaberg Ginger Beer Factory.
+For non-rum drinkers and kids, the Bundaberg Ginger Beer Factory offers an alternative factory tour.

 There are also video exhibits showing how the range of drinks are brewed and options to browse the Bundaberg merchandise in the gift store after your tour.